 ICT is integrated into all areas of the curriculum to enhance teaching and learning whilst developing students' digital awareness and skills.
 Classrooms are equipped with a promethean interactive board, a small number of iPads and groups 4 to 7 have access to shared class sets of macbooks.
+Students have regular access to these resources during classroom activities and projects.
 A range of other technology is used within primary including robotics and coding based resources.
-Classroom teachers are supported in their use of technology in the classroom by working with a Science and Technology subject area coordinator, the librarians and a specialised computational thinking skills teacher.
+Teachers are supported in their use of technology in the classroom by working with a Science and Technology subject area coordinator, the librarians, a specialised computational thinking skills teacher and by sharing good practice with each other.